FAQs about Cemetery Closure

 Q1) When will the cemetery re-open?

-A1) The planned re-opening of Lafayette Cemetery No. 1 in Spring, 2020, has been unavoidably delayed due to the pandemic and other factors.
+A) The planned re-opening of Lafayette Cemetery No. 1 in Spring, 2020, has been unavoidably delayed due to the pandemic and other factors.
 (See Covid note above.)
 The city hired a new Superintendent of Cemeteries in late 2019 to oversee all city cemeteries including Lafayette No. 1.
 The Cemetery Division office can be reached at 504-658-3781.
+(Note: As of 2024, there is a new interim Cemetery Division Superintendent and a new Property Management Director.
+Both departments are conscientiously working to handle all cemetery needs across the city as well as to continue working on specific improvements in Lafayette No. 1.)

-A2) While the extensive repairs are in progress, only family members with loved ones interred in Lafayette No. 1, workers hired by the city for repairs and cemetery professionals hired to work directly on individual tombs or copings are allowed into the cemetery.
+A) While the extensive repairs are in progress, only family members with loved ones interred in Lafayette No. 1, workers hired by the city for repairs and cemetery professionals hired to work directly on individual tombs or copings are allowed into the cemetery.
 Each of these must request specific permission from the city for access and is held accountable for what happens while they are there.
-These workers are not allowed to let anyone else in, including family members with plots in the cemetery.
-Family members are asked to request permission directly from the city.
-(See Question # 4 below.)
+Neither workers nor family members are allowed to let anyone else in, including other family members with plots in the cemetery.
+Each must request individual permission from the cemetery office.
+See Question # 4 below.

 City officials say their main interest is to provide limited access to those with legitimate reasons to enter the cemetery (such as family members visiting loved ones’ graves and professional cemetery workers) while assuring protection and safety and preventing abuses during its closure.
 The city has declared Lafayette No. 1 an unsafe environment for general visitation.